SamBusser30/Park_Factor-/README.md

 # Park_Factor
-Blaise Page
+Blaise Page,
-Kevin Nyugen
+Kevin Nyugen,
-Sam Busser
+Sam Busser,
 Armen Arsenian

 Description: Using a MLB Retrosheet database to determine if altitude has a noticeable effect on the performance of players in a baseball game.